 The Social Sector Franchise Initiative (SSFI) is a project of the Center for Social Innovation and Enterprise (CSIE), a joint venture of the Peter T. Paul College of Business and Economics and the Carsey School of Public Policy, at the University of New Hampshire.
 CSIE collaborates closely on this initiative with The Rosenberg International Franchise Center (RIFC), a respected authority on business format franchising, which is also at the Peter T. Paul College of Business & Economics.

-The Social Sector Franchise Initiative (SSFI) aims to help contribute to the growing field of social sector franchising by providing applied research and information on social sector franchising mechanisms to help inform success for practicing social sector franchise leaders, non-governmental organizations; investors, donors and government officials.
-Our main activities include:
+The SSFI aims to help contribute to the success of the growing field of social sector franchising by providing applied research and information on social sector franchising mechanisms to help inform practicing social sector franchise leaders, non-governmental organizations; investors, donors, and government officials.

-- Forming partnerships to create an enabling environment for socially oriented entrepreneurs working to build a social franchise industry.
+We work with the commercial franchise industry, private philanthropy, impact investors and INGOs, other academic institutions, and social enterprise networks to create an enabling environment for socially oriented entrepreneurs working to build a social franchise industry.

 While social entrepreneurship has been growing in popularity around the world, there are relatively few examples replicated for large-scale impact.
 Fiona Wilson, Executive Director of the Center for Social Innovation & Enterprise, dives into method to scale social entrepreneurship projects in a way that has potential to help humanity tackle some of the worlds grandest challenges.